 Michelle Tseng: PI, Departments of Botany and Zoology; Biodiversity Research Centre;

-Sean Chung: NSERC undergraduate researcher & Biology honours student - Competition in urban aquatic invertebrates
+Sean Chung: Biology honours - Competition in urban aquatic invertebrates

-Wendy Frankel: Biology Honours Student: Effect of cardenolides and temperature on monarch colouration (collaboration with Micah Freedman);
+Wendy Frankel: Biology Honours - Effect of cardenolides and temperature on monarch colouration (collaboration with Micah Freedman)

-Devlin Grewal: MSc student (Botany): Urban trees & the biodiversity they support, Campus Trees, Insects, and Microbes project link;
+Devlin Grewal: MSc student (Botany) - Urban trees & the biodiversity they support

-Natasha Klasios: PhD candidate (Zoology) Ecology of microplastics; related website: Early career researchers microplastics working group;
+Natasha Klasios: PhD candidate (Zoology) - Ecology of microplastics

-Markus Thormeyer: PhD student (Zoology), Urban mosquito ecology and evolution
+Markus Thormeyer: PhD candidate (Zoology) - Urban mosquito ecology and evolution

 Teaching